Generic Name: bivalirudin

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 No long-term studies in animals have been performed to evaluate the carcinogenic potential of Angiomax.
-Angiomax displayed no genotoxic potential in the in vitro bacterial cell reverse mutation assay (Ames test), the in vitro Chinese hamster ovary cell forward gene mutation test (CHO/HGPRT), the in vitro human lymphocyte chromosomal aberration assay, the in vitro rat hepatocyte unscheduled DNA synthesis (UDS) assay, and the in vivo rat micronucleus assay.
+Angiomax displayed no genotoxic potential in the in vitro bacterial cell reverse mutation assay (Ames test), the in vitro Chinese hamster ovary cell forward gene mutation test (CHO/HGPRT), the in vitro human lymphocyte chromosomal aberration assay, the in vitro rat hepatocyte unscheduled DNA synthesis (UDS) assay, and the in vitro rat micronucleus assay.
 Fertility and general reproductive performance in rats were unaffected by subcutaneous doses of Angiomax up to 150 mg/kg/day, about 1.6 times the dose on a body surface area basis (mg/m2) of a 50 kg person given the maximum recommended dose of 15 mg/kg/day.

 Angiomax has been evaluated in five randomized, controlled interventional cardiology trials reporting 11,422 patients.
 Stents were deployed in 6062 of the patients in these trials – mainly in trials performed since 1995.
 Percutaneous transluminal coronary angioplasty, atherectomy or other procedures were performed in the remaining patients.